bhallstein/TinyModel/Readme.md

 - *UnknownObject:* a non-Condition object was passed where a Condition object was expected

 ## Methods

-All three methods return a TMResult object encapsulating success/failure, and returned data or errors.
+TinyModel’s three public methods all return a TMResult object encapsulating query status (success/failure), and returned data or errors.

 ### fetch